michaelkolesidis/rock-paper-scissors-3d/README.md

 ## Technologies

-The core technologies used are JavaScript and WebGL.
+The core technologies used are _JavaScript_ and _WebGL_.
 The following libraries and tools are used:

 | Name              | License | Description                                  |
 | ----------------- | :-----: | -------------------------------------------- |